Featured in this post

 Next, you will pass another influential president’s tribute with the Kennedy Center, a bustling space for the performing arts.
 Guests will be intrigued to see where the Watergate Scandal got its name as you pass the complex where the infamous incident took place.

 The second part of your tour begins when you land at Georgetown Port.
-You will get an introduction to the oldest neighborhood in Washington, D.C.
+You will get an introduction to the oldest neighborhood in Washington, DC.
 Hear how Washington himself redesigned the untamed wilderness here into a national monument.

 Continue exploring Georgetown with fascinating stories from your guide providing you with behind-the-scenes anecdotes.
 Visit the oldest house in D.C. and how the Kennedy family is connected, including the church where JFK attended before he was assassinated.

 Nail-biting tales await you when visiting Georgetown University.
 Hear a true story about an exorcism that inspired William Peter Blatty to write,” The Exorcist.”
-This tour will leave you with the desire to explore more on your own about the fascinating details of D.C.
+This tour will leave you with the desire to explore more on your own about the fascinating details of DC.

 Washington DC